metrophp/metrodb/README.md

 =======
 Model first or code first PHP ORM.

-Can be used stand-alone or as a library in [nofw](https://github.com/markkimsal/nofw) - the no framework framework.
+Can be used stand-alone or as a library in [Metro PHP](https://github.com/metrophp).

 Installation with composer
 =====